How Can I Use Facebook to Market My Business Online for Free? Let Us Count The Ways

 Create a Facebook group that’s exclusive to your followers and prompt secret discussions, share resources and/or shared experiences.
 Sometimes creating a closed Facebook group is more effective than making a page depending on your brand.

 Get a Conversation Started

-Facebook doesn’t support click bait which is telling your users to make an action like say yes or no if you like music.
+Facebook doesn’t support clickbait which is telling your users to make an action like saying yes or no if you like music.
 You can’t outright ask for engagement or the algorithms will pick it up and denounce your page.
 It’s considered spam.
 You can create controversial content but nothing heavily political because that turns away people from your brand and they’re less likely to engage negatively affecting your return on investment.

-Facebook ads are positive for return on investment with 93% marketers using this tactic.
-Facebook ads gives you a lot of freedom, more than any other platform.
+Facebook ads are positive for return on investment with 93% of marketers using this tactic.
+Facebook ads give you a lot of freedom, more than any other platform.
 Creating a video ad is key and so are carousel ads.

 Fill Out Business Information

 The more fields you fill out on your business page the better so Facebook and potential clients know who you are and what you do.

 You need to see people engaging with your content by commenting, sharing, reactions (love, like, sad, haha, angry), comment replies, sharing links over messenger with a group of friends, sending articles personally to friends and family and comments on Facebook live.
 These are the results of meaningful content that Facebook’s algorithms can recognize as trustworthy content.